 Let’s take a look at the notes:

 I remember that I got the mail about two years ago on a Sunday morning.
-Before that, I had already applied in a number of top universities in Europe to get admitted in a year-long course on arts and crafts.
-Though I had desired for this email for a long time, I was expecting no quick response because they generally take a lot of time to consider an application from any foreign country.
-My first few choices were Bristol University, Whitechapel College, University of the Arts London, Glasgow School of Arts, University of Lisbon etc. But none of them were replying to me.
+Before that, I had already applied to a number of top universities in Europe to get admitted to a year-long course on arts and crafts.
+Though I had desired this email for a long time, I was expecting no quick response because they generally take a lot of time to consider an application from any foreign country.
+My first few choices were Bristol University, Whitechapel College, University of the Arts London, Glasgow School of Arts, University of Lisbon, etc. But none of them were replying to me.
 So, I was beginning to be frustrated.
 My cousins in Turkey, however, were optimistic about my admission.
 They advised me not to send any more emails for an inquiry.
-On that Sunday morning I was having a chat with some of my cousins in Istanbul and suddenly I found a notification from Google mail on my laptop.
+On that Sunday morning, I was having a chat with some of my cousins in Istanbul and suddenly I found a notification from Google Mail on my laptop.

-I consider this email as one of my best and probably one of the most important moments of my whole life.
+I consider this email one of the best and probably one of the most important moments of my whole life.
 It is because this email changed my life completely.
-Today I’m working as an Arts and Crafts teacher in Middle East Technical University in Turkey and getting a handsome salary with the greatest respect as a teacher.
+Today I’m working as an Arts and Crafts teacher at Middle East Technical University in Turkey and getting a handsome salary with the greatest respect as a teacher.
 This was my dream job.
 All of this happened because the University of Lisbon accepted me as their student.
-The confirmation mail may be a small one, yet it is one of the most significant mails in my life.
+The confirmation mail may be a small one, yet it is one of the most significant emails in my life.

 This is the end of the answer.